xhbdz/Cascaded_NN/readme.txt

 the folder:linearized_data_with_proposed_model saves the linearized PA's outputs based on the proposed model, and they are also the data of the resubmitted paper.

 3.
+If some open source libraries that need to be imported are missing, they can be downloaded through:pip install

 written by Ke Tang
+tangke@bupt.edu.cn